-The online programs feature the same award-winning faculty that teaches on-campus classes.
-In addition, UAB’s online bachelor’s accounting program allows students to roll credits directly to the master’s in accounting program, fast-tracking their time to complete the master’s program.
+This Collat School of Business online program features the same award-winning faculty who teach in campus classrooms.
+In addition, UAB’s online bachelor’s accounting degree program allows students to roll credits directly to the master’s in accounting degree program and fast-track their time to complete it.

 The program prepares students for the Certified Management Accountant, Certified Internal Auditor and Certified Fraud Examiner exams.

 UAB’s online accounting programs are nationally accredited, and the university is among an elite group of only 176 universities worldwide to achieve the Association to Advance Collegiate Schools of Business seal of excellence in both business and accounting.

 Collat Business Honors student Tori Gandy has been invited to join the 2015 Teach for America Corps.
 Tori, along with two other UAB invitees, will spend the next two years teaching in low-income areas throughout America.

 Teach for America (TFA) is a nonprofit corps composed of high-achieving recent college graduates and professionals.
 Corps members are committed to expanding educational opportunities for children facing the challenges of poverty by committing for two years to teach in high-need schools.